Texas Tech University

 toggle

 This varies between sponsors.
 The Sponsored Project Setup Form you received when the award was set up should provide information (see Money Move Restrictions).
-Some sponsors have no restrictions, some allow revisions up to a certain dollar amount, and some don't allow any revisions without sponsor approval.
+Some sponsors have no restrictions, some allow revisions up to a certain dollar amount, and some don’t allow any revisions without sponsor approval.
 If you have additional questions, please contact Accounting Services-Research at ora@ttu.edu or 806.742.2985.
-The Grant Specialist will be happy to assist you in determining what revisions you can make.
+The Research Administrator will be happy to assist you in determining what revisions you can make.

 I used some supplies I had on hand at the beginning of my project because I wanted to save project funds in case they were needed for other purchases.
 I am reaching the end date of my award and have unspent funds.
 Can I use them to replenish the supplies I used at the beginning?